grafana/k6-docs/src/data/markdown/translated-guides/en/01 Getting started/04 Results Output.md

 k6 comes with built-in metrics about the load generated and the system response.
 Key metrics include:
+- `http_req_duration`, the end-to-end time of all requests (that is, the total latency)
+- `http_req_failed`, the total number of failed requests
 - `iterations`, the total number of iterations
-- `http_req_failed`, the total number of failed requests
-- `http_req_duration`, the end-to-end time of all requests (that is, the total latency)
-   - `expected_response:true`, the end-to-end time of successful requests (failed requests often have faster responses)

 ## End-of-test-summary report